 Are interpreters available?

 A person who has difficulty speaking or understanding English or who is hearing impaired and is not able to communicate effectively with county DFCS staff has the right to an interpreter.
 The cost of the interpreter will be paid by the county DFCS office.
 The county office must provide an interpreter to you if you need one.
-Individuals may bring an interpreter with them, such as a bilingual friend or relative.
+Individuals may bring also bring a bilingual friend or relative.